-The following were conducted in 2017/2018 up to this reporting:
+The following were conducted in 2018/2019 up to this reporting:

+- Webinar Hate Crimes

-- DUI Education Seminar - Youth Violence Prevention Program
+- Prevention Education

-- Mental Health Awareness - Self Defense Workshop - A presentation on campus, "I am Jane Doe", about Human Trafficking and Sexual Exploitation - Active Shooter Safety and Emergency Management
+- Mental Health Awareness

+- Self Defense Workshop

+- A presentation on campus, "I am Jane Doe", about Human Trafficking and Sexual Exploitation.

+- Information on sexual assault, domestic violence, dating violence, and stalking

+- Timely Warnings and Emergency Notification

+- Information on the Clery Act and Title IX

+- Numerous Safety Presentations given by the Office of Public Safety and Emergency Management on various topics.